kacyphan7/Galaxy-Shooter/README.md

 ```

 The `Player` class handles the player's spaceship.
 The `Alien` class handles the alien spaceships, including generating them and moving them across the screen.
 The `Bullet` class handles the bullets fired by both the player and the aliens.

-The code uses HTML canvas and the `getContext` method to create a game board.
-The `draw` and `update` methods are used to draw the entities on the canvas and update their positions in the game.

 In the game, players must defend against a row of alien enemies that will descend towards the screen every 5 seconds.
 Additionally, a new row of aliens will appear every 10 seconds, creating a continuous loop until the game is over using the `setInterval` method.